-Figure 3 shows the SSW composite of the $A_1$ mode decomposition budget.
-The first, second, and third rows show the results of the composites of all SSW events, wave-1 SSW events, and wave-2 SSW events, respectively.
-We apply a 5-days running 275 mean to all lines in Figures 3-6 to remove the high-frequency fluctuations.
-The bold lines in Figure 3-6 indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values, which is computed via a bootstrapping procedure described as follows.
-In each bootstrap sample, we randomly select with replacement 25 sets of 50 consecutive non-SSW winter days (excluding the 50 days before each SSW) across the different years.
-We then calculate the mean of these 25 sets of non-SSW days to represent the "composite" of normal winter days.
-We repeat the bootstrap resampling procedure 280 B = 1000 times and compare the SSW composite against the 2.5th and 97.5th percentile of the B bootstrap samples.
+times and compare the SSW composite against the 2.5th and 97.5th percentile of the B bootstrap samples.
 The same procedure is applied also for the two types of SSWs and for the Isca model data, using the number of SSWs in each dataset as the number of sets of consecutive non-SSW winter days in the bootstrapping.
-If we only select 50 consecutive non-SSW winter days in December, January, February, and March (months when SSWs occur) to reflect the temporal distribution of SSWs, we obtain qualitatively similar results as when using non-SSW days for all winter months.
-Here we present the results with the 285 bootstrapping using non-SSW days for all winter months.
-The reconstructed $A_1$ tendency (black line in Figure 3) is computed from Eq.
+If we only select 50 consecutive non-SSW winter days in December, January, February, and March (months when SSWs occur) to reflect the temporal distribution on SSWs, we got a very similar results as using non-SSW days in all winter months.
+Here we present the results with the bootstrapping using non-SSW days in all winter months.
+The reconstructed A_1 tendency (black line in Figure 3) is computed from Eq.
 (5).
 The left panels show each term in Eq.
 (5), while the right panels show the combined effect of all linear (red) and all nonlinear (green) terms without separating the contributions from low and high EOF modes.
-Figure 3a indicates that around 25 days before the central day of SSWs dA1/dt starts to increase, and the increase shows a steeper slope around 10 days before the SSW event, leading to a large positive A1 on the central day as shown in Figure 2a.
-Along with the increase of dA1/dt, Llow (red) also increases and is well correlated with the A1 tendency (r = 0.8).
-In fact, Llow starts to increase from 35 days before the events but its effect is offset by other terms and it becomes the only contributor to the increase of dA1/dt at 25- to 15-day the events but its effect is offset by other terms and it becomes the only contributor to the increase of $\frac{GH}{dt}$ at 25- to 15-day leads.
-The nonlinear term $N{low-low}$ (green) shows a rapid increase around two weeks before the SSW event and, together with the linear term $L{low}$ , significantly contributes to the changes in $A_1$ .
+Figure 3a indicates that around 25 days before the central day of SSWs $\frac{dA_1}{dt}$ starts to increase, and the increase shows a steeper slope around 10 days before the SSW event, leading to a large positive A_1 on the central day as shown in Figure 2a.
+Along with the increase of $\frac{dA_1}{dt}$, L{low} (red) also increases and is well correlated with the A_1 tendency (r = 0.8).
+In fact, L{low} starts to increase from 35 days before the events but its effect is offset by other terms and it becomes the only contributor to the increase of $\frac{dA_1}{dt}$ at 25-to 15-day leads.
+The nonlinear term $N{low-low}$ (green) shows a rapid increase around two weeks before the SSW event and, together with the linear term L{low} , significantly contributes to the changes in A_1 .
 The high-frequency components are overall weaker than the low-frequency terms, especially the $N{high-high}$ (cyan), but the $N{low-high}$ (orange) has large variations and tends to offset the effect of $L{low-low}$ at -25 to -15 days before the vortex weakening.